Student Scholarships

 SaskTel Gord Kuhn Scholarship

 Applications are now closed.
 Only successful recipients will be notified.
-Applications will reopen in January 2025.
+2026 applications will open mid-December.

 The SaskTel Gord Kuhn Scholarship has been established in honour of long time SaskTel employee Gord Kuhn.
 Gord's career at SaskTel spanned 29 years, and at the time of his passing he was serving as President CEP (Communications, Energy & Paperworkers Union) Local 1-S. This scholarship acknowledges Gord's valued commitment to SaskTel and his leadership in building a strong employer/union partnership.